SteveJustin1963/tec-APUS/README.md

 ## iterate

+- design is work in progress, a better io decode cct is needed, see Craigs notes below
 - try proper decoding cct, eg 74HC688 (eg in the APU-RC2014 board), a 8 bit comparator as IO address decoder
 - can be decoded anywhere in the bottom 256 I/O addresses.
 74HCT688 compares two 8-bit inputs and outputs an active low if both sets match.
 Enable is active low eg use MREQ to drive this. set inputs to address lines and to VCC, via a DIP switch dial in address you want your io peripheral to enabled on.
 - note interrupt modes of IOReq and M1 will be low at the same for an interrupt acknowledge, consider this when selecting io